alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Because a 100% outage consumes only 1.4% of the budget in that hour, this alert could never fire.
 If your error budgets are set over long time periods, you may need to tune your alerting parameters.

-Receiving notifications that you have only 26 seconds of budget left isn’t necessarily a bad strategy; it’s just not useful for defending the SLO.
+Receiving notifications that you have only 26 seconds of budget left isn't necessarily a bad strategy; it's just not useful for defending the SLO.
 The only way to defend this level of reliability is to design the system so that the chance of a 100% outage is extremely low.
 That way, you can fix issues before consuming the budget.
 For example, if you initially roll out that change to only 1% of your users, and burn your error budget at the same rate of 1%, you now have 43 minutes before you exhaust your error budget.
 See Chapter 16 for tactics on designing such a system.

 ## Alerting at Scale